AuxStudio/react-native-boiler-plate/README.md

         Additional Steps
             From Documents/FacebookSDK, drag Bolts.framework and FBSDKShareKit.framework into Frameworks

-    TODO: Migrate to react-native-google-sign-in (BELOW NOT MAINTAINED ANYMORE) react-native-google-signin
+	react-native-google-signin
         May have been done by link? already add ios/RNGoogleSignin.xcodeproj to your xcode project